 The Society closed to new business on 8 December 2000.
-The Society only recognises new business premiums and deposits where it is contractually obliged to do so, for example where new business is written as a result of options on existing contracts.
+The Society recognises new business premiums and deposits where it is contractually obliged to do so, for example where new business is written as a result of options on existing contracts, and on new annuity business for existing customers

-6. Investment return
+5. Investment return

-2021 2020
+2022 2021

 £m £m

-Interest income on financial investments 0.1 0.1
+Interest income on financial investments 0.2 0.1

-Dividend income 0.5 0.5
+Dividend income 1.0 0.5

-Realised gains on investments 1.1 325.8
+Realised gains on investments 1.3 1.1

-Unrealised gains/(losses) on investments 3.4 (320.4)
+Unrealised (losses)/gains on investments (8.4) 3.4

-5.1 6.0
+(5.9) 5.1